Colorado-Mesa-University-Cybersecurity/PyGoat/README.md

 ## Running

-To start PyGoat in any Environment run the following command:
+To start PyGoat in any Environment run the following command from the app directory:

 ```bash
 	python run.py